terminated-star/MotionCraft/README.md

 These tests were taken on Sep 12, 2022 on a 1.18.2 paper server and a 1.18.2 client.
 Only anti-cheats that have been updated this year were tested.
 I only tested the anti-cheats for speed and flight, since there are a lot.
 I tested using the anti-cheats' default config.
-I would only recommend using anti-cheats in the `decent` section and above.
+I only recommend using anti-cheats in the `decent` section and above.

 #### Best compatibility